chatwoot/docs/docs/contributing-guide/chatwoot-platform-apis.md

 # Chatwoot Platform APIs

-These APIs are used if you plan to build a conversation management interface into your existing software stack.
-The installation admin can use these APIs to manage users, accounts, and roles.
-These APIs could also be used to sync auth information from external systems into Chatwoot.
+The Chatwoot Platform APIs allow you to integrate a conversation management interface into your existing software stack.
+Installation admins can use these APIs to manage users, accounts, and roles.
+Additionally, these APIs can be used to sync authentication information from external systems into Chatwoot.

-> **Note:** These APIs are available on `self-hosted` Chatwoot installations.
+> **Note:** These APIs are available only on `self-hosted` Chatwoot installations.

 ## Creating a Platform App